 Paint en Pointe Remixes

-I was glad to facilitate this modest bridge between the two spheres of performing arts and club dance music.
-While similar intersections have certainly occurred before, I think there remains a great deal of untapped potential for the interaction between art and commercial practices.
+I was glad to facilitate this modest bridge between the two spheres of contemporary dance performance and club dance music.
+While similar intersections have certainly occurred before, I think there remains a great deal of untapped potential.
 Culturally they are both so mutually derivative of one another that I think direct engagement makes a great deal of logical sense – yet the practices generally remain very delineated.
 In my ongoing collaborative work with Patric I hope to continue to address this relationship in a way that offers new and engaging projects for both worlds.